gwchar2/ParkSpotTLV/README.md

 ---

 ## Running the Project
-Before approaching the different options, make sure to run from the main folder:
+Before approaching the different options, make sure the folder `/src/backend/ParkSpotTLV.Infrastructure/Migrations` is NOT empty.

-`dotnet build src/backend/ParkSpotTLV.Api/ParkSpotTLV.Api.csproj -c Debug`
+If, for some reason, it is, run the following command:

+`dotnet ef migrations add InitialCreate -p ./src/backend/ParkSpotTLV.Infrastructure -s ./src/backend/ParkSpotTLV.Api`

 ### Option 1: Installing the Android APK
 1. Download the latest APK from the [**Releases**](https://github.com/gwchar2/ParkSpotTLV/releases/latest) section.